phpMyDomo/phpMyDomo/README.md

 ## Update
 *You can browse the [ChangeLog](www/inc/doc/changelog.md), no see what's new.*

-The are 2 method to update PMD: either from git (fastest) or manually.
+The are 2 methods to update PMD: Either from git (fastest) or manually.
 - Update from git : `git pull` (in the root phpMydomo directory).
 Then go to `http://[your_web_server]/utils/update` from your web browser, to finish the procedure.

 - Manually : you will see a link in the footer of each PMD page, indicating if there is an update available.